-All modules will center upon classroom interaction between students and the professor.
-In addition, the professor may require various sorts of work to be completed during the week of the module.
+All classroom sessions will center upon classroom interaction between students and the professor.
+In addition, the professor may require various sorts of work to be completed during the week of the classroom session.
 Unless otherwise specified, written examinations will not usually be administered.
-Modules will typically be offered in virtual classrooms using the Zoom platform.
-Where sufficient interest is shown, modules may also be offered in a physical classroom.
+Classroom sessions will typically be offered in virtual classrooms using the Zoom platform.
+Where sufficient interest is shown, classroom sessions may also be offered in a physical classroom.